metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_envoy_config_v2_manifest.md

 <a id="nestedatt--spec"></a>
 ### Nested Schema for `spec`

-Required:

-- `resources` (List of Map of String) Envoy xDS resources, a list of the following Envoy resource types:type.googleapis.com/envoy.config.listener.v3.Listener,type.googleapis.com/envoy.config.route.v3.RouteConfiguration,type.googleapis.com/envoy.config.cluster.v3.Cluster,type.googleapis.com/envoy.config.endpoint.v3.ClusterLoadAssignment, andtype.googleapis.com/envoy.extensions.transport_sockets.tls.v3.Secret.

 Optional:

-- `backend_services` (Attributes List) BackendServices specifies Kubernetes services whose backendsare automatically synced to Envoy using EDS.
-Traffic for theseservices is not forwarded to an Envoy listener.
-This allows anEnvoy listener load balance traffic to these backends whilenormal Cilium service load balancing takes care of balancingtraffic for these services at the same time. (see [below for nested schema](#nestedatt--spec--backend_services))
+- `backend_services` (Attributes List) BackendServices specifies Kubernetes services whose backends are automatically synced to Envoy using EDS.
+Traffic for these services is not forwarded to an Envoy listener.
+This allows an Envoy listener load balance traffic to these backends while normal Cilium service load balancing takes care of balancing traffic for these services at the same time. (see [below for nested schema](#nestedatt--spec--backend_services))
-- `node_selector` (Attributes) NodeSelector is a label selector that determines to which nodesthis configuration applies.If nil, then this config applies to all nodes. (see [below for nested schema](#nestedatt--spec--node_selector))
+- `node_selector` (Attributes) NodeSelector is a label selector that determines to which nodes this configuration applies.
+If nil, then this config applies to all nodes. (see [below for nested schema](#nestedatt--spec--node_selector))
+- `resources` (List of Map of String) Envoy xDS resources, a list of the following Envoy resource types: type.googleapis.com/envoy.config.listener.v3.Listener, type.googleapis.com/envoy.config.route.v3.RouteConfiguration, type.googleapis.com/envoy.config.cluster.v3.Cluster, type.googleapis.com/envoy.config.endpoint.v3.ClusterLoadAssignment, and type.googleapis.com/envoy.extensions.transport_sockets.tls.v3.Secret.
-- `services` (Attributes List) Services specifies Kubernetes services for which traffic isforwarded to an Envoy listener for L7 load balancing.
-Backendsof these services are automatically synced to Envoy usign EDS. (see [below for nested schema](#nestedatt--spec--services))
+- `services` (Attributes List) Services specifies Kubernetes services for which traffic is forwarded to an Envoy listener for L7 load balancing.
+Backends of these services are automatically synced to Envoy usign EDS. (see [below for nested schema](#nestedatt--spec--services))

 <a id="nestedatt--spec--backend_services"></a>
 ### Nested Schema for `spec.backend_services`

 Required:

-- `name` (String) Name is the name of a destination Kubernetes service that identifies trafficto be redirected.
+- `name` (String) Name is the name of a destination Kubernetes service that identifies traffic to be redirected.

 Optional:

-- `namespace` (String) Namespace is the Kubernetes service namespace.In CiliumEnvoyConfig namespace defaults to the namespace of the CEC,In CiliumClusterwideEnvoyConfig namespace defaults to 'default'.
+- `namespace` (String) Namespace is the Kubernetes service namespace.
+In CiliumEnvoyConfig namespace defaults to the namespace of the CEC, In CiliumClusterwideEnvoyConfig namespace defaults to 'default'.
-- `number` (List of String) Ports is a set of port numbers, which can be used for filtering in case of underlyingis exposing multiple port numbers.
+- `number` (List of String) Ports is a set of port numbers, which can be used for filtering in case of underlying is exposing multiple port numbers.

 <a id="nestedatt--spec--node_selector"></a>